microsoft/azure-realtime-fraud-detection/README.md

 Next you'll need to configure your [development environment](https://docs.microsoft.com/azure/machine-learning/how-to-configure-environment) for Azure Machine Learning.
 We recommend using an [Azure ML Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources) as it's the fastest way to get up and running.

-* > Now you use the AML environment.
+* > Now you can use the AML environment.
 Please [see this Section to Train and Deploy the model](./AzureMachineLearning/README.md).

 ### 3. Configure Stream Analytics
 [Configure ASA]()